Do the program fees include insurance? What does the insurance cover?

 Yes, program's fees include insurance coverage.
 The insurance policy covers each student from the moment he/she joins the group at the GLA destination airport or arrives on our campus, whichever comes first, and continues until the end of the program.
 The insurance policy includes medical, travel, and accident insurance.
 Full policy details will be sent to GLA students as part of their acceptance packet.
 If you would like more information about the insurance policy before applying, please email us.

 GLA team members have implemented all necessary precautions to avoid diseases, including providing clean running water and hygienic surroundings.
-Although our campuses are located in regions that are relatively safe from diseases, we do recommend getting the latest region specific vaccines.
+Although our home bases are located in regions that are relatively safe from diseases, we do recommend getting the latest region specific vaccines.
 In fact, some destinations require certain vaccinations to enter the country.
 For further information about health risks and in order to make well-informed decisions about immunizations, we recommend visiting the U.S. Center for Disease Control and Prevention website or speak with your local travel doctor.
 US Citizens may call the CDC hotline for international travelers at (+1)-877-FYI-TRIP (1-877-394-8747) or view CDC's internet home page http://www.cdc.gov/travel/destinat.htm.

 Students are asked to bring an adequate supply of any prescription medication with them to the GLA destination.
 They are also asked to bring a copy of the original prescription and must include their physician's contact information on the GLA medical form.
 A medical form is included in each student's confirmation packet, and it is important that these forms are filled out accurately so that the staff is best prepared to deal with any medical issues that arise during the program.